 - An analysis of the basic trends in politics, economics, demographics etc. about which there is a strong global consensus (“fact”-based).

-- An analysis of the key uncertainties facing the organisation (important issues specific to its chosen sectors and markets, such as regulation) and how they might play out.
+- An analysis of the key uncertainties facing the organisation (important issues specific to its chosen news-sectors and markets, such as regulation) and how they might play out.